delve/aoc/README.md

 * after 1.0 changes to customizable file templates will be considered breaking, as it's likely to require manual corrections to customizations

 user interaction becomes:
+1. create a repo for the gopherfield
 1. build a yaml map of the desired gopherfield, or use gopherholes params to let the CLI build it
 1. 1. gopherholes codegen writes the concrete gopherfield to disk
    1. at the same time gopherholes codegen writes the Go code for a binary named for the gopherfield. codegen tags are left in these files to reduce accidental breakage
 1. optional edits to custom code files
+1. 1. `go run` is used to test & debug? how does this work?
+   1. how does IDE F5 debugging function?
 1. `go build` is used to compile the `gopherfield` binary and included custom code and gophercises
 1. `gopherfield` is executed to run the gophercises or any custom code such as perf tests, cumulative perf tests, etc